sdiehl/wiwinwlh/tutorial.md

 language ) that can be used to subvert the type-system, they are marked with the prefix ``unsafe``.
 These functions exist only for when one can manually prove the soundness of an expression but can't express this property in the type-system.
-Using these functions without fulfilling the proof obligations will cause all measure of undefined behavior with unimaginable pain and suffering, and are <span style="font-weight: bold">strongly discouraged</span>.
+Using these functions without fulfilling the proof obligations will cause all measure of undefined behavior with unimaginable pain and suffering, and is <span style="font-weight: bold">strongly discouraged</span>.
 When initially starting out with Haskell there are no legitimate reason to use these functions at all, period.